google/fonts/knowledge/glossary/terms/optical_size_axis/content.md

 </figure>

-Optical sizes in a variable font are different versions of a typeface optimized for use at singular specific sizes, such as 14 pt or 144 pt.
-Small (or body) optical sizes tend to have less stroke contrast, more open spacing, and taller x-heights than those of their large (or display) counterparts.
+Optical sizes in a variable font are different versions of a [typeface](INSERT_URL) optimized for use at singular specific sizes, such as 14 pt or 144 pt.
+Small (or [body](INSERT_URL)) optical sizes tend to have less [stroke](INSERT_URL) [contrast](INSERT_URL), more open spacing, and taller [x-heights](INSERT_URL) than those of their large (or display) counterparts.

 The concept is that the numeric value for this axis should match the rendered font size in typographic points (1/72nd of an inch) in print, although browsers instead match it to the CSS px unit, since they have no concept of physical size.
-A new CSS attribute was introduced to go along with it: font-optical-sizing.
-The default is auto (or we can force it to none if we’d prefer to turn it off), and this is supported behavior in all modern browsers.
+A new CSS attribute was introduced to go along with it: `font-optical-sizing`.
+The default is `auto` (or we can force it to `none` if we’d prefer to turn it off), and this is supported behavior in all modern browsers.

 <pre>
 body {